Tag: Letters

 Letter from the President of South Korea

-Dorothy Stanosek shares she received a letter from the President of South Korea in September of 2011.
+Dorothy Stanosek shares a framed letter from the President of South Korea in September of 2011.
 She comments on how very proud she was to receive the letter and is to be a Korean War Era veteran.
 She mentions her brother, Donald Sharp, served in the Korean War as a bombardier.

 Doyle W. Dykes